Davidevlops/JS-DSA/Big-O-notation.md

 }

 // Example usage:
-console.log(fibonacci(5));
+console.log(fibonacci(7));
+// result: 13
 ```

 Algorithm analysis aims to understand the efficiency of algorithms, predicting their performance as input sizes grow.
 This involves calculating both time (f(n)) and space (g(n)) complexities.
-However, it can be challenging to calculate.
+However, it can be a little bit challenging to calculate.
 Big-O notation provides some fundamental ways to simplify any algorithm to help developers compute.

 ### Simplifying Big O expressions